Introduction to the Supply Teachers and Education Recruitment Framework

 You may also be interested in:

-With the tender due to go live in October 2025, now is the time to start.
-Whether you’ve never bid before or you’re returning from RM6238, the earlier you prepare, the more competitive your submission will be.
+With the tender due to go live in October 2025, now is the time to start planning.
+Whether you’ve never bid before or are returning from RM6238, the earlier you prepare, the more competitive your submission will be.

-Contact Thornton & Lowe to discuss our tailored support packages and bid writing services for the Supply Teachers and Temporary Staff 2 Framework.
+Contact Thornton & Lowe to discuss our tailored support packages and bid writing services for the Supply Teachers and Education Recruitment framework.

 📞 01204 238046